DataDog/datadog-agent/Dockerfiles/agent/README.md

 - `DD_LEADER_ELECTION` [DCA]: activates the [leader election](#leader-election).
 Will be activated if the `DD_COLLECT_KUBERNETES_EVENTS` is set to `true`.
 The expected value is a bool: true/false.
 - `DD_LEADER_LEASE_DURATION` [DCA]: only used if the leader election is activated.
 See the details [here](#leader-election-lease).
 The expected value is a number of seconds.
 - `DD_KUBE_RESOURCES_NAMESPACE` [DCA]: can be used to configure the namespace where the configmaps of the Leader Election and the Event Collection live.
+- `DD_KUBERNETES_APISERVER_POLL_FREQ`: frequency in seconds at which the agent (if not using the DCA) will query the API Server to refresh the cluster metadata map.
+Allows to reduce the traffic to the API Server.

 #### Others